SFH-Foundation/sfhfoundation/docs/prescriptions/practice/witnessing-perfection.md

 This article contains a brief series of excerpts from the book "Witnessing Perfection", which detail the specifically Islamic notion of "witnessing" (or _shahada_ in Arabic), and how this can lead one to realizing the perfection of each and every moment.

-_These excerpts come from only the first few pages of "[Witnessing Perfection](https://zahrapublications.pub/book-WitnessingPerfection.php#bookTitle)".
+_These excerpts come from only the first few pages of <a href="https://zahrapublications.pub/book-WitnessingPerfection.php#bookTitle" target="_blank">"Witnessing Perfection"</a>.
 For more detailed descriptions of actual practices, and for your own deeper understanding and insight, please refer to the entire book_.

 ## Body, Mind and Heart